 There is a surprisingly large array of options when it comes to selecting a percolator for your particular needs, and each has its own unique styles, features, and drawbacks.
 Some take a filter, while some don’t.
 Some require assembly, while others do not.
 But, not to worry!
-We have filtered through all the chaff to bring you only the most relevant and pertinent data.
+We have filtered through all the chaff to bring you only the most relevant and pertinent data in 2021.

 By the time you’ve finished reading all the way through this article, which will take just a few moments of your time, you will be able to definitively choose, without hesitation, the best camping percolator to suit your needs.

 First up is a tried and true brand: the Farberware 47053 Stainless Steel Stove Top Percolator.
 This specialized percolator is made with several clever features, like a solid glass, clear lid handle that doubles as a percolation sight glass so you can tell when it’s percolating.
 It also has a smooth, contoured-grip handle for easy control while carrying and pouring hot liquids, like that coffee or cocoa we’ve all been craving after a long day out in the cold.
 It can make up to 12 cups at a time, just like a traditional home coffee pot.

 The stainless steel interior and exterior are non-reactive, meaning it’s exceptionally resistant to corrosion or retaining unwanted odors.
 This particular model employs a built-in style filter, which can save the time, hassle and waste involved in using traditional paper filters or plastic baskets that can leak BPA and other suspected toxins into our drinks.
 Not good!
 However, with this model, you don’t need to worry about that, and it is also entirely dishwasher safe and waterproof.
 It seems like a good choice for us.